Office of the Provost

 Georgia Regents University

-GRU is developing an academic mission-based plan that will outline how the academic and administrative units will advance the core academic purposes of the university while supporting the strategic priorities and organizational goals of the institution, as expressed in the university's strategic plan, Transition Forward.
+We are working to finalize our education mission-based strategic plan that will guide the institution in advancing the core educational purposes of the institution while supporting the GRU strategic priorities and organizational goals as expressed in the university's strategic plan, Transition Forward.

 Our highest priority must be the development of first class medical and clinical programs that are capable of national recognition, but our vision must be to create a university that includes these programs without devaluing others.